dmarcoux/dotfiles/NEW_INSTALL.md

 # Install NixOS on a New Host

+1. In the *Live ISO*, set the keyboard layout to `Canadian (CSA)` in the OS settings (Search for `Keyboard`).

-1. Switch to the root user.
+2. Switch to the root user.

    ```bash
    sudo su -
    ```

-2. Download this repository as a ZIP archive and extract its content at `/tmp/dotfiles` (with `-L`, `curl` follows redirects)
+3. Download this repository as a ZIP archive and extract its content at `/tmp/dotfiles` (with `-L`, `curl` follows redirects)

    ```bash